himmAllRight/himmAllRight-source/content/post/m1-air-initial-thoughts.md

 This laptop has been remarkable.
 It reminds me of some of my previous *portable* laptops, like the x230 thinkpad and my x201e.
 That is a good thing.
-*I
-loved both of those computers and their ability to be thrown in a bag on the go.
+I *loved* both of those computers and their ability to be thrown in a bag on the go.
 It is a setup that pairs nicely with a powerful workstation, which [I currently have](/post/selecting-charmeleons-upgrades/).
-While the air has about the same footprint as both of those previous laptops, it is thinner, has more screen space, and is
+While the air has about the same footprint as both of those previous laptops, it is thinner, lighter, has more screen space, and is
 *magnitudes* more powerful.
 I can't complain with that.